 Our approach: different objectives, one underlying constant

 It takes extra effort to know someone we’ve never met.
-We get to know the victims of such tragedies, whose voices can never again be heard, by getting to know their family members, friends, and co-workers.
-And getting to know Julie through Steve and Julie’s family and friends was a real privilege.
+We get to know the victims of such tragedies, whose voices can never again be heard, by getting to know their family members, friends, and co-workers. and getting to know Julie through Steve and Julie’s family and friends was a real privilege.

 It’s true that every case is unique, and each needs to be handled in a way that will ensure the best possible outcome for our client.
 But underlying that customized approach, one thing remains the same: we get to know each of our clients, as well as their lost loved ones, on a very personal level.
 Doing so lets us give our clients exactly what is needed to deal with their tragedy.